 The school was buzzing with news of this girls return.
 I wasn't exactly popular before I got with Anna, but since then I had next to no friends.
 My old friends couldn't stand her and the feeling was mutual.
 They used me to get at each other so much I got tired of it and gave up.

 I didn't see the new girl until lunch.
 I was walking through the corridors, trying not to get trampled by eager eleven year olds stampeding to the dinner hall.
 I looked up and there she was.

 Talking to a couple of girls, probably the students asked to look after her for her first few days.
 Gorgeous ginger waves, deep brown eyes and a smattering of freckles.
 Emma.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, s0phie0kWrite a Review